 Preparing for a Missouri Paper Shredding Event

-It’s also helpful to check the event guidelines ahead of time.
-Some events may require proof of residency, while others may allow only household shredding and exclude businesses.
-By arriving prepared, you’ll save time and ensure your documents are destroyed securely.
+Some events may ask for proof of residency, while others allow only household papers and not business documents.
+Being prepared saves time and ensures your documents are destroyed properly.

 What Documents Should Missouri Residents Shred?